Pope to bestow one of Catholic Church’s highest honors on Anglican convert John Henry Newman - WTOP News

-VATICAN CITY (AP) — Pope Leo XIV on Thursday decided to declare St. John Henry Newman a “doctor” of the church, bestowing one of the Catholic Church’s highest honors on the deeply influential 19th century Anglican convert who remains a unifying figure among conservatives and progressives.
+VATICAN CITY (AP) — Pope Leo XIV decided Thursday to declare St. John Henry Newman a “doctor” of the church, bestowing one of the Catholic Church’s highest honors on the deeply influential 19th century Anglican convert who remains a unifying figure among conservatives and progressives.

-The designation is one of the most significant decisions of Leo’s young papacy and also carries deep personal meaning.
+The designation, which has been in the works for years, is one of the most significant decisions of Leo’s young papacy and also carries a personal meaning.
 Newman was strongly influenced by St. Augustine of Hippo, the inspiration of the pope’s Augustinian religious order, and Leo’s namesake, Pope Leo XIII, made Newman a Catholic cardinal in 1879 after his conversion.

-Newman, a theologian and poet, is admired by Catholics and Anglicans alike because he followed his conscience at great personal cost.
+A theologian and poet, Newman is best known for his writings and sermons on the development of doctrine, truth and the nature of a university.
+He is admired by Catholics and Anglicans alike because he followed his conscience at great personal cost.
 When he defected from the Church of England to the Catholic Church in 1845, he lost friends, work and even family ties, believing the truth he was searching for could only be found in the Catholic faith.

+“Newman was one of the great theologians of the 19th century,” said the Episcopal Bishop of Long Island, Rt.
+Rev. R. William Franklin.
+“He was unique in having shaped both Anglicans and Roman Catholics.
+No one in recent history can match that achievement.”

 The title of doctor is reserved for people whose writings have greatly served the universal Catholic Church.
-Only three-dozen people have been given the title over the course of the church’s 2,000-year history, including the 5th century St. Augustine, St. Francis de Sales and St. Teresa of Avila.
+Only three-dozen people have been given the title, including the 5th century St. Augustine, St. Francis de Sales and St. Teresa of Avila.

-“This recognition that the writings of St. John Henry Newman are a true expression of the faith of the church is of huge encouragement to all who appreciate not only his great learning but also his heroic sanctity in following the call of God in his journey of faith, which he described as ’heart speaking unto heart,’” said Cardinal Vincent Nichols, the archbishop of Westminster who helped spearhead the campaign.

 Unifying figure

-Newman experts said the decision to add the British theologian to their ranks was deeply significant, given Newman’s contribution to Christian understanding of conscience, truth and education — and his near-universal appeal to progressives and conservatives alike.
+Newman experts said the decision to add the British theologian to their ranks was deeply significant, given Newman’s contribution to Christian understanding of conscience and education — and his near-universal appeal to progressives and conservatives alike.

-Jack Valero, who served as a spokesman for Newman’s 2010 beatification and 2019 canonization ceremonies, said he had never come across anyone who had a problem with him.
+Jack Valero, who was spokesman for Newman’s 2010 beatification and 2019 canonization ceremonies, said he had never come across anyone who had a problem with him.
 If back then Newman was the perfect unifying figure for a polarized church, he is even more so now, for a new pope who has made unity a core priority of his pontificate, Valero said.

-The first American pope vowed during his May 18 installation Mass that he would work for unity so that the church could become a force for peace in a troubled world.
-It was a message of pacification after the sometimes turbulent pontificate of Pope Francis exacerbated divisions in the church.
+The first American pope vowed during his May 18 installation Mass that he would work to heal divisions in the church so that it could become a force for peace.

-Leo has also repeatedly affirmed his identity as an Augustinian, deeply inspired by the teachings of the 5th century theologian.
-Many scholars have long considered Newman to be the Augustine of the modern era.
+Leo has also repeatedly affirmed his identity as an Augustinian.
+Many scholars have long considered Newman to be the Augustine of the modern era, no easy feat considering the tough Vatican criteria for declaring a church doctor.

+The Vatican considers among other things the candidate’s holiness in life, the eminence of his or her doctrinal and theological teaching and their enduring influence on the church.
+That has has meant that there have been only 37 doctors, and only one other — St. Therese of Lisieux — who lived in the past 200 years, noted Mike Moreland, professor of law and religion at Leo’s alma mater, Villanova University.

+But Newman “kind of meets these criteria that the doctors of the church are held to represent,” he said in an interview.

 Newman’s conversion

-Note: This story was first published on Jul.
-31, 2025.
-It was updated on Aug.
-1, 2025 to correct that the other recent “doctor” of the church was St. Therese of Lisieux, not St. Teresa of Avila.